PragadeshBS/gpaCalcChromeExt/README.md

 # GPA Calculator

-A Chrome extension for calculating GPA for MIT, Anna University students.
+A Chrome extension for calculating GPA for CEG & MIT, Anna University students.
+Works only for
+* Regulation 2019 - IT, ECE
+* Regulation 2018 (RUSA) - CSE

 Using Firefox or its forks?
 Checkout the [Firefox Extension](https://github.com/PragadeshBS/gpaCalcFirefoxExt)